 class MyDatabase(context: Context) { private val myRoomDatabase: MyRoomDatabase init { myRoomDatabase = Room.databaseBuilder( context, MyRoomDatabase::class.java, DatabaseConstants.DATABASE_NAME ).build() } val appMemoryInfoDao get() = myRoomDatabase.appMemoryInfoDao }

-Note that MyDatabase
+Note that the public API of MyDatabase

 myDatabase.appMemoryInfoDao.upsert(AppMemoryInfo(0, consumedMemory))